 Employees are required to take vacation on a regular basis to allow for the proper rest from the rigors of work.
-In unusual circumstances and with prior approval of the department head and Personnel Committee, no more than (5) accrued vacation days may be carried into, and must be taken, during the next calendar year.
+With prior approval of the Department Head and Town Administrator, and after validation of available earned days by the Town Treasurer, employees may be allowed to carry over no more than five (5) days of unused vacation into the following fiscal year.